avreal/avillarreal.io/content/posts/awsfortigatevpn.md

 [ec2-user@ip-10-0-100-100 ~]$
 ~~~

-Here we see traffic leaving the private subnet and going out to the internet in the port2->port1 policy.
+Here we see traffic leaving the private subnet and going out to the internet in the port2 -> port1 policy.

 ![logginginternet](/1resources/images/awsvpn/logginginternet.PNG)

 ## Wrapping Up

-As we have seen, setting up a VPN directly with a FortiGate EC2 instance is a simple way of establishing a secure channel between an on prem and a cloud network.
-This is just one of many ways to accomplish this task, and a skilled cloud architect/network engineer should be able to take all of the parameters and come up with a solution that best meets an organizations network and security needs.
-In the future I will be experimenting with other methods of connecting my own "on prem" network with my AWS cloud, and perhaps explore those options in later posts.
-As usual, if you have any questions about the content of this post, don't hesitate to [__email__](mailto:villarreal.alan.aav@gmail.com) me or leave a comment in the disqus section below!
+As shown above, setting up a VPN directly with a FortiGate EC2 instance is a simple way of establishing a secure channel between an on prem and a cloud network.
+This is just one of many ways to accomplish this task, and a skilled cloud architect/network engineer should be able to take all of the parameters and come up with a solution that best meets an organization's network and security needs.
+In the future I will experiment with other methods of connecting my own "on prem" network with my AWS cloud, and perhaps explore those options in future posts.
+As usual, if you have any questions, don't hesitate to [__email__](mailto:villarreal.alan.aav@gmail.com) me or leave a comment in the disqus section below!